 The 2024-25 Cohort & Projects

-- Sirine Maalej and Eli Patten (Mechanical Engineering), for their project, ME Right Good: Writing Through the Mechanical Engineering Curriculum, are evaluating technical communication instruction in ME 354 and 493 to align learning objectives as students move through the sequence, as well as to incorporate effective assignments that reinforce core competencies.
+- Sirine Maalej and Eli Patten (Mechanical Engineering), for their project, ME Right Good: Writing Through the Mechanical Engineering Curriculum, evaluated technical communication instruction in ME 354 and 493 to align learning objectives as students move through the sequence, as well as to incorporate effective assignments that reinforce core competencies.

-- Mehari Worku and Melike Yucel-Koc's (Middle Eastern Languages & Cultures) are working on Enriching the Gateway to the Middle East Through Writing, a project that envisions writing assignments that center student critical thinking, spark interest in Middle Eastern studies, and encourage deeper engagement through low-stakes assignments and a culminating project.
+- Mehari Worku and Melike Yucel-Koc's (Middle Eastern Languages & Cultures) worked on Enriching the Gateway to the Middle East Through Writing, a project that envisions writing assignments that center student critical thinking, spark interest in Middle Eastern studies, and encourage deeper engagement through low-stakes assignments and a culminating project.

 - Jasmine Kaneshiro and Sydney Record's (Nursing) project, Revising and Scaffolding Assignments to Build Knowledge and Demonstrate Learning, is a substantial revision to a two-course sequence, looking into final project assignments and related scaffolding assignments to purposefully differentiate the class projects and ensure that the classes build on, rather than repeat, each other.